NicholasJohn16/generate/README.md

 }
 ```

 Then within your entity, list any additional attributes that you'd like to be randomly generated.
 As well, you can optional override the provider used for the attribute type and any arguments that are passed to it.
+You can also override core defaults using the same method.
+Providers must return a string, int, boolean or DateTime object.

 ```
 {